 Located off the coast of Ecuador where three ocean currents meet, the 127-island archipelago is a volcanic hotspot that contains several active shield volcanoes; their frequent volcanic activity leads to vibrant, underwater marine life, according to Oregon State University.

-“The reason I would travel for about 24 hours from Seattle to Atlanta, then to Quito, Ecuador … then to Guayaquil before finally arriving on San Cristobal Island … is the amazing wildlife,” says Suzanne Faith Harris, an REI Adventures program coordinator.
+“The reason I would travel for about 24 hours from Seattle to Atlanta, then to Quito, Ecuador … then to Guayaquil before finally arriving on San Cristobal Island … is the amazing wildlife,” says Suzanne Faith Harris, an adventure travel program coordinator.
 “I was blown away by the diversity.
 The animals are not hunted by man and have no fear.”

 Top Destinations in the Galápagos Islands